Flying squirrel: Diet

-Cranial morphology in flying squirrels is strongly influenced by diet, a relationship driven by the structural requirements of the masticatory apparatus needed to process different food types.
-Species that consume abrasive and low-nutrient diets, such as folivores and generalists, typically exhibit large, wide, and robust crania, characterized by wide zygomatic arches, wide zygomatic fossae, and prominent masseter tubercles to accommodate large and powerful chewing muscles.
-Conversely, frugivorous species generally tend toward smaller and narrower crania, while nucivorous species display a wide variability in cranial size and shape.
+Skull shape in flying squirrels is strongly influenced by diet, influenced by the differing jaw and teeth needs for various foods.
+Species that consume abrasive and low-nutrient diets, such as folivores (flower and leaf eaters) and generalists, typically exhibit large, wide, and robust skulls, characterized by wide zygomatic arches on the sides of the skull, and anatomical features on the skull to accommodate large and powerful chewing muscles.
+Conversely, frugivorous species generally tend toward smaller and narrower skulls, while nucivorous (nut eating) species display a wide variability in cranial size and shape.